tannyo/creditcard.js/README.md

 [Credit Card Information](https://tannyo.github.io/creditcard.js/)

 The [demo](https://tannyo.github.io/creditcard.js/) brings together several technologies.
 It uses [Bootstrap](http://getbootstrap.com/) to make it responsive, though it really doesn't need a responsive grid framework.
 The code also makes use of a stackoverflow question on [When Scan Credit Card option is available on iOS8 Safari?](http://stackoverflow.com/questions/25163891/when-scan-credit-card-option-is-available-on-ios8-safari/25925195#25925195) to enable the scan credit card option when using iOS8+.
-Just make sure you use one of serveral naming schemes for you form varibles and it works.
+Just make sure you use one of several naming schemes for your form variables and the scan credit card option is enabled by progressive enhancement.

 ![Scan Credit Card on Keyboard](https://github.com/tannyo/creditcard.js/raw/master/img/IMG_0909.png)

-When you tap Scan Credit Card you get a screen with a rectangle to hold your credit card in.
-It moves in and out then if the light is good enough, it will auto-fill the credit card number, expires date, and name.
-The only requirement is properly named fields an https with a certificate that is not self-signed.
+When you tap Scan Credit Card you get a screen with a rectangle to position your credit card.
+The image of the credit card moves in and out, then if the light is good enough, it will auto-fill the credit card number, expires date, and name.
+The only requirement is properly named fields and https with a certificate that is not self-signed.

 ![Scan Credit Card Screen](https://github.com/tannyo/creditcard.js/raw/master/img/IMG_0903.png)

-The code in `cc.js` uses the creditcard.getType(partial or full value of credit card number field) to change the image of the credit card in the left side of the credit card number input field.
-It currently supports a default card, Visa, MasterCard, AMEX, and Discover.
-While the creditcard.js code will validate other cards, the form will display the default card.
+The code in the [demo](https://tannyo.github.io/creditcard.js/) uses the creditcard.getType(partial-or-full-value-of-credit-card-number-field) to change the image of the credit card in the left side of the credit card number input field.
+The demo currently supports a default card, Visa, MasterCard, AMEX, and Discover card images.
+While the `creditcard.js` code will validate other cards, the form will display the default card.

 You may have noticed on a mobile device that the keyboard changes to big blocky number keys.
 I found out how to do this from Luke Wroblewski from the [Video: Mobile Navigation, Conversion, Input, & More](http://www.lukew.com/ff/entry.asp?1936) presentation he gave at Google in Ireland.
 It consists of 2 videos with the second video getting into the nuts and bolts of mobile form design.
 Both videos are very good and I highly recommend taking the 2 hours to view the videos.